 New York’s cannabis consumption laws are even more permitting than the state’s own alcohol consumption laws, which call for a fine and a non-criminal summons for public alcohol consumption.

 In case you hadn’t heard, weed is legal in New York and New Jersey.
 For those over 21 years of age in New York, it’s legal to possess up to three ounces of cannabis and up to 24 grams of concentrate for personal use.
+But can you walk around New York or New Jersey with weed?

 New Jersey allows possession of up to one ounce of cannabis or up to five grams of concentrate/resin for personal use by adults.
 This means that you can carry small amounts of weed in public areas of New York and New Jersey, but still not in schools, government owned property, and many private places.